-The establishment in Rioja that regulates wine production is the “Consejo Regulador del vino de Rioja” or “Consejo” for short.
+The establishment in Rioja that regulates wine production is the “Consejo Regulador del Vino de Rioja” or “Consejo” for short.
 Cune, Marques de Murrieta, Lopez de Heredia, and a handful more of the big names in Rioja make some very good wines under the regulations of this system.
-However, this small handful of producers are a tiny fraction of Rioja wine producers making wine under the current systems exact rules.
+However, this small handful of producers are a tiny fraction of Rioja wine producers that make wine under the current systems exact rules.
 The majority of the wines made strictly within the Consejo rules are similarly made but vary highly in quality with less focus on terroir and the expression of site.
 While all Rioja wine producers have to operate within the Consejo rules in order to use the name Rioja on the label, these rules do nothing to guarantee quality or place of origin beyond the term “Rioja”.
 This effectively dilutes the meaning of the term Rioja into a generic brand.

 This leads us to the two most controversial issues in Rioja and Spain today:

-1) Lack of site designations on wine labels (technically illegal)
+– Lack of site designations on wine labels (technically illegal)